ClayJewelry. February 18th, 2025

 Hi everyone!
 Hani so sweetly asked me to do a tutorial for you today!
 I’m Jamie from Scissors and Steam.
 I almost always start out not knowing how to do the things on my blog, so if I can do them, you can too!
-Besides the tutorials, I also blog about crochet, crafts, my canine children, the nutty family, and whatever weirdness I’m getting up to.
-And trust me, there’s a lotof weirdness.
-Make sure to stop by; I just had my 3 month anniversary so an awesome giveaway is going up today!

 I’m going to show you how to make this Faceted Clay Beads Necklace.
-I’ve seen some similar beads around the internet, so here’s my take on them!
+I’ve seen some similar polymer beads around the internet, so here’s my take on them!
 I really love this because it’s simplicity, asymmetry and interesting colors make the necklace modern and unusual.
 Plus, bonus, it’s super easy to make!

 You will need:

-- Oven-hardening clay in whichever colors you like.
+• Oven-hardening clay in whichever colors you like.
 I used Premo Sculpey in Fluorescent Yellow, Turquoise, and Ecru.
 And, I guess an oven.

-- Very sharp knife.
+• Very sharp knife.
 I used a craft scalpel. (also bandaids and the hospital on speed dial, if you’re as clumsy as I am)

-- Sculpey Gloss Glaze
+• Sculpey Gloss Glaze

-- A brush to apply the glaze
+• A brush to apply the glaze

-- Needle or other skinny thing to pierce the beads
+• Needle or other skinny thing to pierce the beads

-- A strong fine thread.
+• A strong fine thread.
 I used DMC tatting thread in Ecru.

 I used Sculpey clay in Fluorescent Yellow, Turquoise, and Ecru.
 I like the combination of the two brights with the light neutral.